itsallcode/white-rabbit/README.md

 ### Notes

 * Won't work on weekends.
 To force working on a weekend, manually change the day type to `WORK`.
-* Public holidays are not detected automatically.
-Set the day type to `HOLIDAY` manually.
+* Public holidays can be calculated using plugin [holidays-calculator](README.md#holidays_calculator) or user can are set the day type to `HOLIDAY` manually.
 * If you manually change the working time in previous months you might need to adjust the `overtimePreviousMonth` field in the following months by selecting menu item `File -> Update overtime for all months`.
 * Assumptions:
     * Working time of 8h Monday to Friday